sxw022020/BookMyHotel-Backend/Notes.md

     - Table name as "xxx" for a persistent entity.
 10. `@Id`
     - Defines primary key of a persistent entity.
+      - `@GeneratedValue(strategy = xxx)`
+        - JPA provider will generate the primary key value based on assigned "strategy"
 11. `@JsonProperty("custom_col_name")`
     - Specifies the names of the JSON properties that are returned to the response.
     - If you use ***Builder Pattern*** as a constructor, put `@JsonProperty("custom_col_name")` in Builder class.